hearot/MICIO/README.md

 ### Defining Pauses

 A `Pause` represents a period of silence in the music.
-It is specified using the `PAUSE` keyword followed by a duration between braces, as seen below:
+It is specified using the `PAUSE` keyword followed by a duration in parentheses, as seen below:

 ```text
 PAUSE(TIME)